Indoor Explorer — A New Feature of Nearby Explorer™ for iOS®

-Nearby Explorer™ is a full-featured GPS app for iOS® and Android™ devices that empowers you to independently explore with confidence – and the iOS versions now feature Indoor Explorer!
-The Indoor Explorer feature is now included with both the paid, full Nearby Explorer iOS app and the free, lite Nearby Explorer Online iOS app.
-Note: the free app requires a network connection.
+Nearby Explorer™ is a full-featured GPS app for iOS® and Android™ devices that empowers you to independently explore with confidence — now featuring Indoor Explorer on iOS!

 Nearby Explorer™ is a powerful location exploration app that uses onboard maps; it includes complete maps for the United States and Canada covering millions of points of interest (POIs).
 Nearby Explorer uses GPS and your phone’s compass to speak real-time information about your surroundings.
 It also displays maps on the screen that provide audio feedback with touch.

 Indoor Explorer: Indoor Navigation Made Easier!

 Indoor Explorer is a new, exciting feature of the Nearby Explorer iOS app.
 In the future, the Android™ version of Nearby Explorer will include Indoor Explorer.
 Indoor Explorer helps you navigate within supported venues that have been mapped and equipped with beacons.
 This exciting new feature has similar functions to the outdoor Nearby Explorer — it allows you to independently learn about the location of entrances, rooms, elevators, restrooms, and more and then navigate to those locations.

 Indoor Explorer makes use of beacons and indoor information stored in the OpenStreetMap® database.
 The app looks up the beacon’s latitude, longitude, and floor number.
 It also looks up points of interest on that floor of the building and reports their name, distance, and position as you move, or it lets you use the GeoBeam or Compass feature to point your device to locations inside the building.
 When using the app indoors, the compass, in addition to reporting the direction, names all the building features in that direction.